What Do You Mean?

-"What Do You Mean?" is a song recorded by Canadian singer Justin Bieber for his fourth studio album Purpose (2015).
-The song was released on August 28, 2015, as the album's lead single by Def Jam.
+"What Do You Mean?" is a song by Canadian singer Justin Bieber.
+It was released on August 28, 2015, by Def Jam as the lead single from his fourth studio album Purpose (2015).
 The song was produced by MdL and co-produced by Bieber.

 It was featured in several year-end lists of best songs of 2015.
 Commercially, the song topped the charts in several countries, including Canada, Ireland, New Zealand, and Norway.
 In Australia, the United States and the United Kingdom, "What Do You Mean?" was Bieber's first number-one single.
-The song's music video features Bieber in bed with a young woman and getting kidnapped by masked men, as well as an appearance from actor John Leguizamo.
-Since its release Bieber has mentioned that the song is about his relationship with Selena Gomez.
+The song's music video features Bieber in bed with a young woman, Xenia Deli, and masked men kidnapping them, as well as an appearance from actor John Leguizamo.
+Since its release, Bieber has mentioned that the song is about his relationship with Selena Gomez.
+A remix with American singer-songwriter Ariana Grande was released on October 16, 2015, exclusively on iTunes if you pre-ordered the album, and as a bonus track on its deluxe edition on Apple Music.

 Background

-After releasing "Where Are Ü Now" with Skrillex and Diplo for their project Jack Ü and achieving worldwide success and acclaim with it, Bieber announced "What Do You Mean?" as the first single from his then-upcoming album on July 28, 2015, on On Air With Ryan Seacrest.
+Following the release of the EDM track "Where Are Ü Now" (2015), where Bieber collaborated with Skrillex and Diplo for their project Jack Ü and achieving worldwide success and acclaim with it, the singer announced "What Do You Mean?" as the first single from his then-upcoming album on July 28, 2015, on On Air With Ryan Seacrest.
 While he was there, his manager, Scooter Braun, made Seacrest a promotional sign for the single to hold and suggested he should put the photo on his Instagram account.
 To further promote the song's release, Braun contacted several celebrities who started counting down the days until the release, among them Mariah Carey, Ed Sheeran, Ariana Grande, Big Sean, Alanis Morissette, Meghan Trainor, Britney Spears, Hilary Duff, Little Mix, Chris Martin, Carly Rae Jepsen, and many others.
 During an interview with Ryan Seacrest, he described it as fun, summery, and amazing.
-Regarding its lyrics he commented, "Well, girls are often just flip-floppy.
+Regarding its lyrics, he commented, "Well, girls are often just flip-floppy.
 They say something and they mean something else.
 So what do you mean?
 I don't really know, that's why I'm asking."
 Later, on August 19, 2015, Bieber direct-messaged different lyrics from the song to 49 randomly selected Twitter followers.
 As explained by Billboard's Jason Lipshutz, Each message included a clock animation with a different time that corresponded to the lyric's placement in the song, and Beliebers spent Wednesday collectively piecing together the upcoming single's lyrics in order.
 On August 5, 2015, Bieber presented the song to radio professionals at an iHeartMedia event.